Locoduino/LightDimmer/README.md

 # LightDimmer

-A LED dimmer for Arduino
+A LED dimmer library for Arduino

 LightDimmer is designed  drive lights of railroad signals.
 One or many LED can be driven simultaneously.
 For each LED